My dear Theo, it’s been a week since I

 of myself, my art, my life.
 I burn for

-my spirit such a boost.
+a much needed boost.
 And, if I may

 indulge my vanity a little, the day

-may not be far in the future when I
+may not be far future when I can reap

 If only what afflicts me, this malady,

 my dreams.
 But if not, I won’t be bitter;

 in my lifetime, can I not at least hope

 Theo, my dear brother, I am persuaded

 that it will be so.
 Was not the Nazarene